 - For the Rating, you can click on the original value (by default 5) to enter a new value between 1 and 10, with 1 being the poorest and 10 being the highest.
 These are used when calculating the user ratings and web behaviour.

 - To exclude a Category from the reports, you can click on the original value (by default No) to switch it to Yes.

-- To disallow a Category being used for Web Overrides, you can click on the original value (by default Yes) to switch it to No.
+- To allow a Category being used for Web Overrides, you can click on the original value (by default No) to switch it to Yes.